Arrowpierced/seasons/README.md

+# Credit

-# This project was created from a Udemy tutorial from a course called "Modern React with Redux" by Stephen Grider
+This project was created from a Udemy tutorial from a course called "Modern React with Redux" by Stephen Grider

 # Getting Started with Create React App